2-Headed Shark Attack: Soundtrack

 The film features "More" and "Swallow Whole" by Neon Line.
 "It's Killing Me to Live" by Matthew Arner.
 "Jungle Jam" by Yoshi Miyamoto.
 As well as "Transmission" by Closer to Venus.

 Reception

-Bloody Disgusting published a review of the film in 2017, arguing that the film attempts to develop some of the extensive list of characters and puts "makes an effort to give them all unique personalities and character traits, even if there simply isn't enough time devoted to developing them".
+Bloody Disgusting published a review of the film in 2017, arguing that the film attempts to develop some of the extensive list of characters and "makes an effort to give them all unique personalities and character traits, even if there simply isn't enough time devoted to developing them".
 The review commends the film for also delivering on the titular "2-headed shark attack", but argues that "the over-the-top massacres are good fun at first, but do get stale after a while" and that the film could have benefitted from cutting some characters and making the remaining death scenes more creative.

 Sequels

 A sequel, 3-Headed Shark Attack, was produced in 2015 by The Asylum and directed by Christopher Ray.
 The film features Jaason Simmons, Danny Trejo, and wrestler Rob Van Dam in leading roles.
 The plot revolves around marine biology students encountering a three-headed shark.

 Two more films in the series premiered on Syfy, 5-Headed Shark Attack on July 30, 2017 and 6-Headed Shark Attack on August 18, 2018.